 The Learning Program Boston (LPB) is an educational program committed to helping

 students with Down syndrome succeed.
 An affiliate-partner of the Learning Program™, a nationally-recognized model for parent-focused intervention developed by the Down

 Syndrome Foundation (Orange County, CA) this program is grounded on evidence-based

 approaches to teaching students with Down syndrome established by world-recognized leaders in cognitive research.
 Our program serves as a platform for sharing strategies, resources and activities to improve academic outcomes for students with Down syndrome, equipping families with the knowledge and tools to work effectively in both home and school settings.

 Overview of the Learning Program

-For more information about any of our classes, please contact us.
+For more information about placement or any of our classes, please contact us.

 Note that we have a limited number of seats in our program and are running year-long waitlists for all our classes.
 If you’d like to be added to our waitlist, please email us and include your contact information so we know the best way to get in touch with you.
 We will let you know when we have an opening for your family.

 For families in our program seeking additional assistance, we offer individual or small group tutoring based on the guiding principles of the program.
 We also work with special education parent-groups to share best practices for teaching students with Down syndrome.
 For more information about tutoring and additional support for families, please contact us.